Robpol86/robpol86.com/docs/posts/2026/2026-07-23-ubuntu-snapshots.md

 ## TODO

-- Create scripts, insert into rd as per rob86_com/rpi-luks instructions
-  - snapshot-take should work from initfs and normal environment with sudo
 - Install ubuntu without btrfs and run `sudo btrfs subvolume list -t /`
 - Test with @home and @root fs setup?
   - Find a popular guide on Ubuntu and btrfs